BLumia/BLumiaOJ/pages/documents/FAQ.md

  - [Summernote](http://summernote.org/) We use Summernote as the text editor in the admin page.
  - [Simple HTML Dom](http://simplehtmldom.sourceforge.net/) We use this to process html dom in server side.
  - [Paresdown](https://github.com/erusev/parsedown) We use this to parse markdown documents and display it.
+ - [Bootswatch](https://bootswatch.com/) We use the bootstrap theme from Bootswatch
  - [JasnyBootstrap](http://www.jasny.net/bootstrap/) We use this as some componment in the admin page.

 Thanks the open source power to make this online judge system success.